 - Were there any major operational changes this year?

-- How does the nonprofit minimize fraudulent reporting?
+- How does your nonprofit minimize fraudulent reporting?

 - Are you thinking about changing any of the accounting methods?

-Having a clear idea of what your auditor will be looking for allows you to prepare your team to answer these questions and the necessary documentation prior to the audit.
+Having a clear idea of what your auditor will look for allows you to prepare your team to answer these questions and the necessary documentation before the audit.

 4. Gather documents required for the audit